-My first novel, The Beast’s Heart, will be published by Hodder & Stoughton in May 2018.
+My first novel, The Beast’s Heart, was published by Hodder & Stoughton in May 2018.

 Set in seventeenth-century France, it is a luxuriously magical retelling of the Beauty and the Beast fairy tale – from the point of view of the Beast.